 Schroeder is an associate professor of atmospheric science and was named director of WiSE in 2010.

-John Schroeder, director of the Wind Science and Engineering Research Center (WiSE) at Texas Tech University, has received the 2012 International Association for Wind Engineering (IAWE) Junior Award.
+John Schroeder, director of the National Wind Institute (NWI) at Texas Tech University, has received the 2012 International Association for Wind Engineering (IAWE) Junior Award.

 IAWE promotes international cooperation among scientists, engineers and other professionals for advancement of knowledge in wind engineering.
 The award recognizes outstanding achievement of researchers under age 40, within the previous five-year period.
 Recipients should have made significant and original contributions to wind engineering research, applications to wind engineering practice, or educational contributions in the field of wind engineering.